secretstartups/handbook/channel-marketing/index.html.md

 *   **Kelly Walker**: Senior Partner Program Manager, Exec Engagement, Kelly will be focusing on our channel partner events including GitLab Partner Summits and more!

-*   **Lauren Roberts**: Partner Marketing Specialist,  Lauren will be focusing on supporting our channel partner programs including the Free trial program; partner microsites, and integrated instant marketing campaigns for GitLab channel partners.
+*   **Lauren Roberts**: Partner Program Manager,  Lauren will be focusing on supporting our channel partner programs including the Free trial program; partner microsites, and integrated instant marketing campaigns for GitLab channel partners.

 *   **Gabby Chorny**: Senior Channel Marketing Manager for AMER and PubSec.